 When you are traveling from one country to another, it is not only the language spoken that changes.
 The cellular network also changes.
 If you rely on your home network to provide you network connection while traveling abroad, your monthly fees will skyrocket from using their roaming services.

-If you’re really saving money, and you think you could rely on free Wi-Fi for internet access, it would be best if you buy a VPN.
+If you’re really saving money and you think you could rely on free Wi-Fi for internet access, it would be best if you buy a VPN.
 For only about $2 to $3 a month, you can protect yourself from hackers who want your data (for example, bank accounts).
 It is an extra layer of security when accessing the internet using a Wi-Fi hotspot.

 Travel Cheap Tip #5: Save money on food without starving!
+(8 ways)

-- Go to the local public market and cook your food in an Airbnb/Couchsurfing or in your hostel.
+- Go to the local public market and cook your food in an Airbnb/Couchsurfing or your hostel.
 If your accommodation lets you access the kitchen, it is your opportunity to save more money.
-Do it by cooking the raw ingredients that you should buy from the local market.
+Do it by cooking the raw ingredients you should buy from the local market.
 Ingredients from the local public typically cost less than anywhere in the city.
 Preparing your meal for the whole day could help you avoid eating in restaurants.
 Therefore, giving tips is avoided too.

 - Ask where are the most affordable and delicious food stores.
-Your host knows where the tasty meals more than on the internet.
+Your host knows where the tasty meals are more than on the internet.
 Give it a try.

 - Bring snacks in your bag.
 Making your tummy filled partly with cheap snacks like biscuits can prevent you from craving.
 Thus, you can hold yourself from drooling over lucrative meals and spending money on them.